protocolguild/documentation/docs/6-guidelines-for-regular-operation.md

 ### Removing Members/adjusting weights/changing project affiliation

-ideally this PR should come from the member themselves, in keeping with the spirit and mutual trust of self-curation.
+Ideally this PR should come from the member themselves, in keeping with the spirit and mutual trust of self-curation.
 Where this isn't possible, the member should be notified or tagged on the PR so they are aware changes.

 ## 6.5 Onboarding new members